tweag/sparkle/posts/hello-sparkle.md

-  diverse composite datatypes: we currently know how to efficiently swap strings, numeric types and arrays, but a number of composite datatypes such as tuples could gainfully be exchanged using a standardized data model, such as JSON, or protobufs.
+  diverse composite datatypes: we currently know how to efficiently swap strings, numeric types and arrays, but a number of composite datatypes such as tuples could gainfully be exchanged using a standardized data model, such as JSON, CBOR, or protobufs.

 In short, plenty of new directions to contribute towards. :)